Why some people need to continue running an old OS

 Sharing printers and scanners

-The only issue here is to make sure the printer you buy still has drivers available for your legacy system.
-While most major manufactures seem to be doing a pretty good job of maintaining legacy drivers, I would recommend verifying this before making a purchase.
+As a result finding a printer that will still have drivers available for your legacy system is quickly becoming the more significant problem.
+Fortunately most major manufactures seem to be doing a pretty good job of maintaining legacy drivers.
+But I would recommend verifying this before making a purchase.

 The most convenient way to add scanning capability is to use a network connected multifunction device that can print, scan, copy and/or fax.
 Similar to stand alone network printers, these devices usually come with all the software needed to handle most scanning, copying and faxing functions already installed in the machine itself.
-Unlike in the past, you no longer need to install separate software packages on your computer in order to use them (one example).
+Unlike in the past, you no longer need to install separate software packages on your computer (either Chrome OS or your legacy operating system) in order to use them (one example).

-My current machine allows me to scan either directly to my Google Drive account or to an FTP folder.
+My current machine allows me to scan either directly to my Google Drive account or to a network share on my NAS.
 Having set up shortcuts with common default settings, I can usually scan documents by only hitting a few buttons.
 I then just look for the file in either a Google Drive folder or a folder on my legacy machine.
 In many cases this can eliminate the need for dedicated scanning drivers or software on either your Chrome OS or legacy machine.

 When choosing a scanner there are a few limitations on some machines that you may want to be aware of and avoid.
 First of all I have found that some scanners don’t always scan edge to edge.
 This is particularly true of automatic document feeders that sometimes cut off the top and bottom of a page (this is usually not a problem when you scan using a devices flatbed scanner).
 Depending on what you are scanning, this may or may not be a problem.